orbitalconsortium/orbital-collection/memory-bank/systemPatterns.md

 - The sale alkane implements opcode 77 for purchasing
 - The collection alkane implements opcode 102 for orbital count
 - The sale alkane implements opcode 104 for terms of service
+- The MessageDispatch trait is implemented via the OrbitalMessage derive macro
-- The MessageDispatch derive macro is used for clean opcode handling
+- The declare_orbital! macro is used for orbital alkane runtime integration
-- The declare_alkane! macro is used for proper runtime integration
+- The declare_alkane! macro is used for other alkanes' runtime integration

 ### Deployment Pattern
 - The container WASM is attached to the collection deployment